MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0020-eventattributetypecannotbechanged.md

     procedure MyEvent()
     begin
     end;

-    var
-        myGlobalVariable: Integer;
 }
 ```

-In the newer version of the extension, the sender remains exposed through the business event.
+In the newer version of the extension, the sender remains exposed through the business type event.
 The conversion is valid.

 ### Example 2: Converting an internal event to an integration event